visgl/deck.gl/docs/attribute-management.md

 deck.gl layers were designed to be used with a Reactive programming paradigm.
-The challenge is of course that in the "reactive" model, every change to application state causes a full rerender, while in WebGL, potentially huge memory buffers describing the geometry (so called "vertex attributes", or just "attributes" for short) must be prepared in advance of any draw calls.
+The challenge is of course that in the "reactive" model, every change to application state causes a full re-render, while in WebGL, potentially huge memory buffers describing the geometry (so called "vertex attributes", or just "attributes" for short) must be prepared in advance of any draw calls.